The 2016 Tobenkin Award is now open for submissions. The deadline to enter is Monday, March 7, 2016.

 The Paul Tobenkin Memorial Award was established at the Columbia University Graduate School of Journalism in 1959—during the heart of the civil rights movement—to honor Paul Tobenkin, The New York Herald Tribune reporter’s work and to recognize outstanding achievements in reporting on racial or religious hatred, intolerance or discrimination in the United States.

 The award honors the reporting of stories which ferret out instances of racial, ethnic, or religious discrimination.
-Authors may submit a portfolio of single articles or a published series.
+Authors may submit a portfolio of single pieces or a published series.
+The winner receives a $1,500 cash prize and an expense-paid trip to New York City to speak at Columbia's "Journalism Day" ceremony.

 Newsday Correspondent Bonnie Angelo received the award in 1961 for her series, “The Battle for Prince Edward, Virginia.”
 At the time, Prince Edward County shut down its public school system to avoid integration as ordered by the U.S. Supreme Court.
 Angelo was cited for her “well reported, well documented and researched and extremely well written series” that brought quick action by the U.S. government and aid from Long Island residents to help black students unable to attend schools.